 Where to buy the healthiest bologna

-If you don’t want to indulge in cheap cold-cut nostalgia (there is a time and place!), we have one main recommendation: eat bologna made from companies that prioritize natural diets and healthy environments for their animals.
+If you don’t want to indulge in cheap cold-cut nostalgia (there is a time and place!), we have one main recommendation: eat bologna made by companies that prioritize natural diets and healthy environments for their animals.

-We eat what the animals we eat consumed during their lives, and eating bologna made from grass-fed and grass-finished beef as opposed to industrial feedlots that are fed on a mixture of their own species’ fat and corn has a huge difference in taste and nutrition.
+We eat what the animals we eat consumed during their lives, and eating bologna made from grass-fed and grass-finished beef, as opposed to industrial feedlots that are fed on a mixture of their own species’ fat and corn, has a huge difference in taste and nutrition.
 Instead of passing on antibiotics and hormones, good meat passes along all of the nutrients found in the wild pasture grasses, fungi, and natural bacteria cows and pigs should be eating.

 The bologna bottom line